Azure/kube-egress-gateway/helm/kube-egress-gateway/README.md

 - https://raw.githubusercontent.com/Azure/kube-egress-gateway/main/helm/repo

-The `kube-egress-gateway` project relies on [multus](https://github.com/k8snetworkplumbingwg/multus-cni) to provide support for multuple network interfaces inside a pod and [cert-manager](https://cert-manager.io/) to provide webhook certificate issuance and rotation.
-You can install them separately (recommended) or install them as subcharts included in this Helm chart.
+The `kube-egress-gateway` project relies on [cert-manager](https://cert-manager.io/) to provide webhook certificate issuance and rotation.
+You can install it separately (recommended) or install it as a subchart included in this Helm chart.

 ### Option 1 (RECOMMENDED)

-We recommend users to install cert-manager and multus before installing this chart.
+We recommend users to install cert-manager before installing this chart.

 To manually install cert-manager, you can follow [cert-manager official doc](https://cert-manager.io/docs/installation/helm/#option-1-installing-crds-with-kubectl).